Chimpanzees' tea party: Impacts

 As popularity rose, The London Zoo began shipping out the juvenile tea party chimps to other zoos and institutions.
 Allen, Park, and Watt contend that the treatment of the chimps in the Chimpanzee Tea Party reflect the attitude of Euro-Americans toward dark-skinned people as well as children or babies.
 This attitude expects the subject groups to act in an impolite manner which is also expected of the chimps in the Chimpanzee Tea Party.
 The discontinuation of this practice was a decision based on both financial consideration and changes in zoo policies based on the changing of the generalized idea of acceptable treatment of animals and entertainment standards.
 Allen, Parker, and Watt state the tea party chimps were linked to many important topics such as views on youth, status, morals, etc.

 Chimpanzees faced some behavioral changes due to the training for Chimpanzee Tea Parties.
 This changed behavior hindered the socialization of the trained chimps with their untrained comrades, and it led to increased isolation and human reliance, along with occasional aggressive outbursts.

 Animal rights

-With the chimpanzees' rising aggression, this raised concerns about the ethics of the event.
-The London Zoo soon ended the show and later stopped all commercials featuring the human-like Chimpanzees.
-The Animal Welfare Act of 2006 in the United Kingdom added additional animal rights laws and was the first signing of pet laws since the Protection of Animals Act 1911.
-This act offers many sections such as: